FANG-Xiaolin/Smash-Hit/README.md

 # Smash-Hit
 - A game on PC
 - OpenGL and C++
-- Course project for Computer Graphics
+- Course project for Computer Graphics by Xiaolin Fang, Guangchen Lin, and Shuyue Lai
+- Click to throw the ball and break the barriers.
+- Life -1 if hit by something.

 ![img](https://github.com/fxlfang/Smash-Hit/blob/master/Smash_Hit.gif)